csbg/BioinformaticsPracticals1/Script_UNIX.md

 wc -l results_*.txt
 ```

-Now let's compare individual files.
+Now let's compare results in a pairwise manner.
+The command `comm` will provide the gene symbols unique to one or the other file, plus the intersection of both.
 ```
 cd ~/day5
 comm results_ATCGCGGC.txt results_ATCCCAGC.txt
 comm -12 results_ATCGCGGC.txt results_ATCCCAGC.txt
 ```

-This overlap can be stored in a variable
+The count of genes in the overlap (intersection) can be stored in a new variable.
+To store results of an expression in a new variable, place the expression into parenthesis `x=$()`.
 ```
 guide1=ATCGCGGC
 guide2=ATCCCAGC